dgcfung/js-events-lesson/readme.md

 It's time to get some practice in creating event handlers.

-1. Open the [starter_code > color_scheme_switcher]() folder in your text editor.
+1. Open the [starter_code > color_scheme_switcher](https://git.generalassemb.ly/sei-nyc-jeopardy/js-events-lesson/tree/master/starter_code/color_scheme_switcher) folder in your text editor.

-2. Turn and Talk: Take a look at the code that has been provided to you in your main.js and style.css.
+2. Turn and Talk: Take a look at the code that has been provided to you in your `main.js` and `style.css`.
 What do you think will happen when the functions turnRed, turnWhite, turnBlue, and turnYellow run?

-3. Add event handlers to the main.js file so that when a user clicks on one of the colored dots, the background color of the entire page changes to match that dot.
+3. Add event handlers to the `main.js` file so that when a user clicks on one of the colored dots, the background color of the entire page changes to match that dot.
 You should not need to change any HTML or CSS.

 ### Code Along Exercise -- Simple Form

-Say we've created a simple form that allows users to subscribe to our email newsletter.
+Say we've created a [simple form](https://git.generalassemb.ly/sei-nyc-jeopardy/js-events-lesson/tree/master/examples/email_form) that allows users to subscribe to our email newsletter.

 When the user tabs or clicks away from the email input field, we want to make sure the user has entered a value in the field.